SEAT Ibiza hatchback review

 British buyers go for superminis in their thousands and it's easy to understand why.
 For very reasonable monthly payments, there’s a range of practical five-door models that are fun to drive around town and on country lanes but perfectly competent as motorway cars too.
 As far as fuss-free motoring goes, they’re hard to beat.

 We think the SEAT Ibiza is one of the best, taking the fight right to the Peugeot 208, Renault Clio, Vauxhall Corsa, Volkswagen Polo, MINI Hatchback and even the Ford Fiesta.
-A refreshed and updated Ibiza is set to arrive in summer, which should further strengthen its appeal.
+A refreshed and updated Ibiza arrived in September 2021, with a subtle exterior makeover to keep it fresh.
+The big news was a serious interior upgrade, however, with a stylish redesign and an impressive new infotainment setup.

 New from the ground up for its 2017 launch, the current Ibiza debuted the Volkswagen Group’s most up-to-date supermini platform, stealing a march even on the latest Volkswagen Polo.
 It offers much more interior space than before, including a practical boot.

-This hasn’t come at the cost of style – in fact, the Ibiza now looks a lot more planted, thanks mostly to its slightly wider bodywork.
+This hasn’t come at the cost of style – in fact, the Ibiza now looks a lot more planted, thanks to its extra width and wheels pushed out to each corner.
 This has helped offset the fact that it's also 2cm taller, and there’s a strong resemblance between this car and the SEAT Leon – no bad thing.
 Sharp creases and small touches like door-mounted side mirrors all add up to a very modern and attractive car.

 Because designers have been able to create extra space without sacrificing looks, the three-door Ibiza SC and ST estate haven't been replaced.

 Delve into the driving experience and you may wonder if you need a bigger car.
-Even the small-sounding 1.0-litre petrol is more than willing when a turbocharger is fitted in the TSI versions.
+Even the small-sounding 1.0-litre petrol is more than willing when a turbocharger is fitted in the TSI versions, although you may want the 108bhp version if you often drive with the car fully loaded.
 The suspension is supple enough to deal with poor road surfaces but firm enough to keep the Ibiza level through corners.
 The steering is a little lacking in feedback but the Ibiza feels so secure and refined on the move, that it’s very easy to forget you’re driving a supermini at all.

 The story is similar inside, where there’s an appreciable air of maturity.
-It’s far from revolutionary but the arrival of SEAT’s Digital Cockpit instrument panel adds to the Ibiza’s contemporary feel - it's available in FR Sport and Xcellence Lux trims and as an option for other models.
-Build quality and ergonomics are spot on, while equipment levels look decent – though an alarm is extra on lower-spec cars.
+It’s far from revolutionary but the arrival of SEAT’s Digital Cockpit instrument panel adds to the Ibiza’s contemporary feel - it's available in FR Sport and Xcellence Lux trims.
+Material quality and ergonomics have been improved for the facelifted Ibiza, thanks to more soft-touch materials and an infotainment screen that's now raised from the dashboard, making it easier to see and use.

 One area in which there are no grounds for criticism is interior space.
 SEAT has made the most of the Ibiza’s enlarged mechanical underpinnings, making a small car that’s big inside.
 The rear seats will accommodate two adults or three children with ease, while the 355-litre boot is only 25 litres shy of the space available in the back of the Volkswagen Golf and SEAT Leon, cars in the segment above the Ibiza.

-Entry-level SE trim includes Bluetooth, DAB radio, air-conditioning and front electric windows, along with LED running lights, alloy wheels and a 6.5-inch colour infotainment screen.
+Entry-level SE trim includes Bluetooth, DAB radio, air-conditioning and front electric windows, along with LED running lights, alloy wheels and an 8.25-inch colour infotainment screen that's a big upgrade from the 6.5-inch screen in the pre-facelift version of the car.
 Unlike rivals, you can also choose a metallic paint colour for no extra cost.

-SE Technology brings sat nav, together with an eight-inch infotainment screen and online features, and gets you more kit than the equivalent Ford Fiesta trim level, the Trend.
-FR bundles 17-inch alloy wheels, sports seats and suspension, LED headlights, a driving mode selector and a bodykit, and FR Sport adds bigger wheels, the digital cockpit and suede upholstery.
-Top-spec Xcellence and Xcellence Lux spec boast two-zone air con keyless entry, adaptive cruise control and all-round parking sensors with a rear-view camera.
+SE Technology brings an even bigger and more vibrant 9.2-inch infotainment touchscreen, sat-nav and online features, and gets you more kit than the equivalent Ford Fiesta trim level.
+FR bundles 17-inch alloy wheels, sports seats and suspension, upgraded LED headlights, a driving mode selector and a bodykit, and FR Sport adds bigger wheels, SEAT's digital cockpit and suede upholstery.
+Top-spec Xcellence and Xcellence Lux specs boast features including dual-zone climate control, keyless entry, adaptive cruise control and all-round parking sensors with a rear-view camera.

 The SEAT Ibiza will keep occupants safe, too, with a five-star Euro NCAP score after extensive crash-testing.
 Its adult occupant protection score of 95% is particularly high for a supermini, and the safety body has commended SEAT for fitting autonomous emergency braking (AEB) with pedestrian detection as standard.